All Episodes

 The police are inside.

-They have been told not to engage in discourse.
+They've been told not to engage at this point.

-The feeling is that the property damage, whatever it may be, is less is less costly than anybody getting hurt.
+The feeling is that the property damage, whatever it may be, is less costly than anybody getting hurt.

-And so the police repeatedly in situations like this take the tactic of standing back and hoping it's going to diffuse.
+And so the police repeatedly, and in situations like this, take the tactic of standing back and hoping it's going to get diffused.

 What happens here remains to be seen.

-The police are behind the glass you see the ass.
+The police are behind the glass you see on the map.

 They're not confronting the demonstrators.

-All right, that was more of the protest last night going on in Berkeley, California.
+All right, that was more of the protests last night going on in Berkeley, California.

-Remember all the video tape we had out of Ferguson, Missouri, all the video tape that existed in Baltimore, all the people robbing and looting and burning and doing all this.
+All the videotape that existed in Baltimore, all the people robbing and looting and burning and doing all this?

 Well, guess what?